Rosa Blasi: Personal life

-Blasi married New York Giants fullback Jim Finn on February 14, 2004.
-Blasi gave birth to her first child, a daughter, on September 20, 2006.
+Blasi married New York Giants fullback Jim Finn on February 14, 2004 in Maui, Hawaii.
+Blasi gave birth to her first child, daughter Kaia, on September 20, 2006.
 The couple divorced in 2008.

 On May 3, 2014, Blasi married Todd William Harris, a mortgage broker.
 They married 16 months after they first connected on Match.com.
-She has a stepdaughter from Harris's previous relationship.
+She has stepdaughter Ryan from Harris's previous relationship.

-In 2019, Blasi earned her master's degree in clinical psychology from Antioch University Los Angeles and is a registered associate marriage and family therapist with a specialization in addiction and recovery.
+In 2019, Blasi earned her master's degree in clinical psychology from Antioch University Los Angeles and is a licensed marriage and family therapist with a specialization in addiction and recovery.

 On December 24, 2020, her father Rocco died of COVID-19.
 He was 87 years old.